microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-app-grant-msgraph.md

 To complete these instructions, you need the following resources and privileges:

 + A working Azure AD tenant.
-+ Sign in to an app as a user in an Application Administrator role or a user allowed to create applications in the tenant.
-You can use either [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) (for delegated scenarios only) or [Postman](/graph/use-postman) (for either delegated and application scenarios) to test these queries.
++ Privileges to create applications in the tenant.
+You can either authenticate as a user or as an app that can create applications in the tenant.
+To test these instructions, you can run your session in [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) or [Postman](/graph/use-postman).
-+ Consent to the `Application.ReadWrite.All`, `AppRoleAssignment.ReadWrite.All` delegated or application permissions.
++ Consent to the `Application.ReadWrite.All` and `AppRoleAssignment.ReadWrite.All` delegated or application permissions.
 + The object ID of a resource service principal that exposes app roles, and the ID of the app role to grant.
 In this guide, we'll use the Microsoft Graph resource service principal.

 > [!CAUTION]